7k U.S. State Label Coin Series

 New York.
 They say it is where dreams are made of!
 Most people think NYC, Empire State Building and pizza when talking about New York, but the state is so much more.
 From the tallest waterfall east of the Rocky Mountains to the lush landscapes of upstate and Long Island, New York is full of rich history and variety.

-California State Label American Silver Eagle
+California State Label American Silver Eagle - SOLD OUT

 State 6 of 50